flet-dev/website/docs/controls/checkbox.md

 ### `shape`

 The shape of the checkbox.
-More information on possible values [here](/docs/controls/alertdialog#shape).
+The value is an instance of [`OutlinedBorder`](/docs/reference/types/outlinedborder) class.

 Defaults to `RoundedRectangleBorder(radius=2)`